|

 or

-painful hearing are various, and not clearly known.
+painful hearing are different and not clearly known.

 -